 Numerous conditions that are rare—or not commonly associated with neck problems—can cause neck pain and other neck-related symptoms.
 Some examples include the following:

 - Fibromyalgia is a condition that involves long-lasting fatigue and pain in all four quadrants of the body (upper left, upper right, lower left, and lower right), but the neck and shoulders are among the most commonly affected areas.

 - Thoracic outlet syndrome occurs when the space between the first rib and collarbone becomes too narrowed for the nerves and/or blood vessels to pass through unimpeded.
 Neck pain and stiffness can be among the symptoms.

 - Lyme disease is typically transmitted to humans via tick bite.
 Symptoms can vary widely and usually start with a large rash at the bite site that may or may not be noticed.
-Over time, a stiff and painful neck may develop.
+Over time, a stiff neck and painful neck may develop.

 - Eagle syndrome typically involves an elongation of the skull’s pointy bone beneath the ear, called the styloid process.
 The elongated bone may push against a nerve or blood vessel and cause severe pain in the face, throat, and/or neck.

 - Crowned dens syndrome occurs when crystal deposits form on the ligament surrounding the dens—the bone upon which the head swivels.
 This condition can cause severe pain in the base of the skull and neck, as well as reduced head mobility.